 Country of hosting: Our servers are located in Greece and Germany, in the most famous and reliable datacenters in Europe.
 Our company, guided by the fastest response, as well as the speed of the website – web app, is the one that decides in which country your applications will be hosted.

-Security: On all shared servers and any hosting on them, we have mechanisms such as imunify360 and Cagefs for your best experience.
+Security: On all shared servers and any hosting on them, we have security mechanisms for your best experience.
 These mechanisms prevent the “bad neighbor phenomenon”.
 This means that each host is not affected by any other (eg in case of malicious code invading from one host to another).
-The imunify360 mechanism works as a firewall and protects the guests from various types of attacks (brute force attack, DoS attack, etc.), from attacks on known cms (wordpress, magento, joomla, etc.) as well as from malware.
+The imunify mechanism works as a firewall and protects the guests from various types of attacks (brute force attack, DoS attack, etc.), from attacks on known cms (wordpress, magento, joomla, etc.) as well as from malware.

 Actions in case of hacking: Our company, after realizing or being informed about the hacking of the data hosted on your host, e.g. on the website, will act in the following ways: